Everything I've learned about homeowner's insurance, natural disasters, and recovery aid in 2025

 - Flood insurance is rare, less than 5% of Americans have it

-- 40 to 50 percent of flood damage occurs outside high risk flood zones, where people are not required to have flood insurance.
+- 40 to 50 percent of flood damage occurs outside high-risk flood zones, where people are not required to have flood insurance.

 Climate change realities

 - Homeowners can reduce damage from floods and hurricanes by preparing their homes for it when we have ample warnings ahead of time.
-But we rely on NOAA and other orgs to give us those heads-up, but if NOAA is gutted because it's "too controversial" to track atmospheric changes, lives will be lost and a lot more money will go into disaster cleanup we could have otherwise prevented.
+But we rely on NOAA and other government orgs to give us a heads-up, but if NOAA is gutted because it's "too controversial" to track atmospheric changes, lives will be lost and a lot more money will go into disaster cleanup we could have otherwise saved.
 My own state's coast is already at risk as tsunami alerts are set to go quiet soon.

 I enjoyed spending the last year learning the ins and outs of disaster prevention and cleanup.
 So far this year I've done the following to better prepare my own home:

-- I uploaded my home insurance's summary documents into Claude AI and learned I was overpaying for a couple features I didn't need or use, so I reduced and canceled those after double-checking with some insurance experts in-house.
+- I uploaded my home insurance's summary documents into Claude AI and learned I was overpaying for a couple features I didn't need or use, so I reduced and canceled those after double-checking with insurance experts in-house.

 - Learning what specific types of insurance coverage I needed and what I could reduce to save money helped a great deal in being better prepared for the worst.
-As was learning just a few small cheap fixes around the house could greatly reduce damage from wildfires.
+As was learning just a few small fixes around the house could greatly reduce damage from wildfires.

 Subscribe to get new posts in your inbox